aadi123/aadi123.github.io/content/_index.md

 Hello, and welcome to my website!
-The title of this website, abhyāsa, means *constant practice* in the ancient Sanskrit language, and alludes to the hope that this website allows me to constantly practice my writing and critical thinking skills as I reflect on various topics related but not limited to: technology, finance, current events, music, and much more!
+The title of this website, abhyāsa, means *constant practice* in the Sanskrit language, and refers to the hope that this website allows me to constantly practice my writing and critical thinking skills as I reflect on various topics related but not limited to: technology, finance, current events, music, and much more!